 Punk Panther Ultra Marathon Yorkshire UK

-Punk Panther Races all start in Otley, West Yorkshire and finish in Pool-in-Wharfedale, West Yorkshire, with free return transport to the event car park.
+Punk Panther Race Series Ultras all start and Finish in Otley, West Yorkshire.
 They are a minimum of 50K and are run over a variety of challenging courses in West and North Yorkshire visiting stunning scenery including Ilkley Moor, The Chevin and the many reservoirs and beauty spots the area has to offer.

-Every finisher receives a medal, Punk Panther Ultra Marathons Tech T Shirt (you can elect to donate the money that would have been spent on a T-Shirt to our chosen Charity for 2021 this is the Yorkshire Air Ambulance.
+Every finisher receives a medal and Punk Panther Ultra Marathons Tech T Shirt (you can elect to donate the money that would have been spent on a T-Shirt to our chosen Charity for 2021 this is the Yorkshire Air Ambulance.
 Refreshments are provided en-route but you are expected to carry basic supplies as per a kit list.
 All races (except the Elimination Ultra) have Julian Hall First Aid Service in attendance

 Follow us on Facebook